karajones/capture/quality_control_statistics.md

 >[Bedtools](https://bedtools.readthedocs.io/en/latest/) is required for most of these analyses.

-Bedtools `genomecov` output statistics on the depth of reads at each individual site on the reference locus.
-I've combined it with `merge` to look at the coverage of reads mapped across each locus.
+Bedtools `genomecov` outputs statistics on the depth of reads at each individual site on the reference loci.
+Combined with `merge`, it provides a look at the coverage of reads mapped across each locus.
 Loci with no mapped reads are removed.
-- `genomecov -bg`: output bed graph format with no zero values included
+- `genomecov -bg`: output bedgraph format with no zero values included
 - `merge -d 500`: regions must be within 500 bp of each other (a number large enough to cover everything on one locus)
 - `-c 4 -o min,max,mean,median`: calculate min, max, mean, and median for depth (column 4 on bedgraph output)
 - the `echo` command is just used to add a header so the file is easier to read by humans

 ```
-bedtools genomecov -bg -ibam DWR12.final.bam | bedtools merge -d 500 -i - -c 4 -o min,max,mean,median > DWR12.stats.bed
+bedtools genomecov -bg -ibam DWR12.final.bam | bedtools merge -d 500 -i - -c 4 -o min,max,mean,median > DWR12.stats.bed &&
 echo -e "locus\tstart\tend\tmin\tmax\tmean\tmedian\n$(cat DWR12.stats.bed)" > DWR12.stats.bed
 ```
 Example output: (1) locus name, (2) start of coverage on the locus (if there is zero coverage on a locus, that region is omitted), (3) end of coverage on the locus, (4) minimum depth of coverage (on at least one position on the locus), (5) maximum depth of coverage, (6) mean depth of coverage across all positions on the locus, (7) median depth of coverage across the locus.